What tasty bites can you score at Geylang Serai Ramadan Bazaar 2026? I trawled the annual festive night market, and here are my recommendations.

 1. The House of Lemang

-I ordered the lemang set ($15), which came with five pieces of glutinuous rice, beef rendang, sambal goreng, and serunding.
+I ordered the lemang set ($15), which came with five pieces of glutinous rice, beef rendang, sambal goreng, and serunding.
 The portions were generous for the price I paid, which was a relief.
 The meat pieces were tender, though my heart was reserved for the savoury serunding.

 Best for: Traditional Malay classics and generous, no-nonsense sets